 Aldridge, Alejandra Gimenez, Christopher F. Karpowitz, J. Quin Monson, and Jessica Robinson Preece.
 2020.
 "How Political Parties Can Diversify Their Leadership" in Good Reasons to Run, ed.
 Mirya Holman, Rachel Bernhard, Shauna Shames, and Dawn Teele.
 Temple University Press.

 "Selection Effects and Self-Presentation: How the Double Bind Strangles Women's Representation" with Chris Karpowitz, Quin Monson, and Jessica Preece.
-(R&R at APSR)
+(Conditional Acceptance at APSR)